maguialiaga/maguialiaga/README.md

 </div>

-### <div align="center">I'm Maggie, Full Stack web developer 👨‍💻  Passionate about detail and design 🖌️ I'm constantly learning about how to build quality web pages and to generate better configurations 🚀</div>
+### <div align="center">I'm Maggie, Full Stack web developer & Industrial Designer 👨‍💻  Passionate about detail and design 🖌️ I'm constantly learning about how to build quality web pages and to generate better configurations 🚀</div>

 - 🔭 I’m working remotely from Cordoba, Argentina.
 Currently i find myself working on getting more experience in the IT world and gathering the best tools to my stack

+- 🌱- **Some of my goals this year are:**

-- 🌱 I’m currently learning and training my abilities in frontend dev, as i seek for a new job where i can share all my experience and skills
+✨Continue learning and training my frontend dev skills

+✨Work on my portfolio

+✨Meet new people with whom
+I can learn and share all experiences and skills

+✨Create new apps

+✨Find a job that relates to me and my design aspirations.

+✨Find a job that is challenging

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to PERN stack and related technologies

 - ⚡ Fun fact: I ❤️ 🐶s & traveling to new places